maranasgroup/k-sacce306/README.md

 # k-sacce306
 Kinetic models parameterized using the Kinetic Fluxomics Integration Tool (K-FIT).
 The original files can be found at https://github.com/maranasgroup/K-FIT (https://doi.org/10.1016/j.ymben.2020.03.001).
-K-FIT kinetic models for Saccharomyces cerevisiae CEN.PK and BY4

 # Run instructions
 Input files required are: